-Our treatment team includes world-renowned medical oncologists, surgical oncologists, radiation oncologists, reconstructive surgeons, breast cancer researchers, genomic experts and more — all working together as a super sub-specialized team to develop individualized treatment plans specifically targeting the molecular and biological makeup of your individual breast cancer.
+Our treatment team includes nationally-renowned medical oncologists, surgical oncologists, radiation oncologists, reconstructive surgeons, breast cancer researchers, genomic experts and more — all working together as a sub-specialized team to develop individualized treatment plans specifically targeting the molecular and biological makeup of your individual breast cancer.

 And as a National Cancer Institute (NCI)–designated comprehensive cancer center, the OSUCCC – James offers patients access to novel therapies that may not be available anywhere else in the United States.
 Additionally, the OSUCCC – James leads some of the world’s most advanced, sophisticated clinical trials for breast cancer.